ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 ```sh
 npm start
 ```
+{: .pre}

 The app is now running at `http://localhost:8080`.
 You can add words and definitions to your {{site.data.keyword.messages-for-rabbitmq}} database.
 When you stop and restart the app, any words you added are displayed when you refresh the page.

 ## Next steps
 {: #next-steps}

+For information on best practices, check out [Best Practices for RabbitMQ on the IBM Cloud](https://www.ibm.com/cloud/blog/best-practices-for-rabbitmq-on-the-ibm-cloud){: .external}.

 To understand more about how the [sample app](https://github.com/IBM-Cloud/clouddatabases-helloworld-cloudfoundry-examples/tree/node/rabbitmq){: .external} works, you can read the application's readme file, or the code comments in `server.js`, which give some information about the app's functions.